Electronic/fiber artwork by Phillip Stearns

 Kay, after all, only weighed a hundred and nine pounds, still as thin as the Fiber One picture shoot, as thin as the Payless shoe shot, as thin as when they painted her white for the 7-Eleven Christmas TV ad—Kay about as magnificent a ghost as he'd ever seen.
 The photographer had offered Kay the use of his studio shower after the shoot, but both she and Mac had said, no, they'd take care of it when they got home.
-Mac didn't think he'd ever had a moment as exquisite as when, looking down at his penis after Kay had given it a good rubbing, he saw that it was covered in white paint.
+Mac didn't think he'd ever had a moment as exquisite as when, looking down at his penis after Kay had given it a good rubbing, he saw it was covered in white paint.

 Mac got her up to the opening and then pushed her through.
 She fell, but it was only a few feet down to the top of the muck.

-"Oof," he heard as she landed, not quite on her stomach but turned enough so that a slick slime covered her face.
+"Oof," he heard as she landed, not quite on her stomach but turned enough so a slick slime covered her face.

 "This might be what they call poetic justice," Mac said, "if I thought for a minute you could understand anything about either poetry or justice."

-Mac was not pleased that he'd said that since Kay, having a college degree, was not stupid.
+Mac was not pleased he'd said that since Kay, having a college degree, was not stupid.
 Regularly, too, they discussed consequential things like the economy, crop prices, and politics.
 Kay, politically, stood a little to the left of center, while Mac felt more comfortable a little to the right.
 It had never been a contentious separation.